qent/selector/README.md

 }
 ```

-After configuring, start the server from the client and use the provided prompt or tool as needed.
+After configuring, start the server from the client and use the provided tools as needed.